IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_network_port.html.markdown

 sidebar_current: "docs-ibm-resource-pi-network-port"
 description: |-
   Manages an Network Port  in the Power Virtual Server Cloud.
 A network port is equivalent to reserving an ip in the subnet which can be used .
+When the port is created the status will be "DOWN".
   This network port however is not attached to the instance.
 ---

 # ibm\_pi_network_port